 The subject site consists of Dalguise House and its associated lands and extends to c3.58 hectares.
 The site is located off Monkstown Road, which provides the primary vehicular access.
 The site is currently laid out with the main house to the south centre, ancillary buildings, and a large area of landscaped gardens.
 The site is bound by existing, established housing estates to the north, south, east and west (see Figure 1).
 The Stradbrook Stream runs along the northern boundary of the site, and the site level general falls towards the stream.
 Dalguise House is at the high point of the site, with a ground floor level of c29.14mOD.
-The level along the northern boundary of the southwestern corner of the site is at 22.4mOD, and the ground profile rises to the south-eastern corner at 27.24mOD.
+The level along the northern boundary of the site, at the bank of the stream, varies from 15.26mOD to 16.16mOD.
+The southwestern corner of the site is at 22.4mOD, and the ground profile rises to the south-eastern corner at 27.24mOD.
 The level of Monkstown Road at the existing site entrance is c19.2mOD.